-Introduction that includes your proposed capstone project idea and searchable question, as well as at least 3 databases you used to find your 5 articles.
+Introduction that includes your chosen population, setting and proposed capstone project idea for your capstone.
+You should also include the PICO/searchable question you utilized and identify at least 3 databases you used to find your 10 articles.

-Literature review should consist of a narrative review of the 5 articles you chose that relate to your searchable question and idea for a capstone project.
-Your review should include a description of how the article supports the need for the completion of your proposed capstone project.
+Literature review should use scholarly writing and include references to the 10 articles you chose that relate to your searchable question and idea for a capstone project.
+Your literature review should provide the reader with the "current state" of your capstone topic and begin to identify gaps or needs of the population you plan to serve with your capstone project.
+The articles should support the need for the completion of your proposed capstone project.